 Set up a Separate Bank Account & Make Deposits Automatic

 Once you start saving for your down payment you will want to open a separate bank account.
 This will allow you to keep your down payment separate from your checking account and other investments.
 I use high yield online savings accounts such as ING Direct or Ally Bank.
 Another great option would be an account with Discover Bank.
-If you would like to learn more about them make sure you read more.
 Once you have your new savings account set up, you need to start making deposits automatic.
-If you have the money transfered into the account automatically each month you won’t have the opportunity to spend it on other things.
+If you have the money transferred into the account automatically each month you won’t have the opportunity to spend it on other things.

 First Time Homebuyers Should Max out Their IRA